linw0724-linnet/ubuntu-server-setup/readme.md

-The instruction sets in this folder will perform various operations on Ubuntu Server
+The instruction sets in this folder will perform various operations on Ubuntu Server.

-Feel free make more branches to make edits as needed and add more instruction sets for other operations
+Feel free make more branches to make edits as needed and add more instruction sets for other operations.